Djdefrag/QualityScaler/README.md

 - Implemented a maximum output image size of 4096 in any dimension to optimize cases when accidentally a big image is being scaled
 - Randomized the input images order to make visual inspection easier
 - Any downloaded onnx models are now detected and used, but must be in subdirectories IRCNN/SRVGGNetCompact/RRDB
+- Added support for 1-channel (monochromatic) models such as FSRCNN
 - generalized scale factor detection from model name: now they can also start from eg. 4x and any number is accepted

 <!DOCTYPE html>